 Top course (particularly popular)

 - No programming experience required, but the student should be comfortable with computers and curious to learn how they work

 - Their own laptop and USB key

-- A demonstration for their parents (to reassure them about their new hacker powers!)
+- A demonstration of them hacking a remote computer for their parents (to reassure them about their new hacker powers!)